shobhit-pachkhande/Shobhit/README.md

 # Shobhit
-Hi 👋, I'm Shobhit Engineer/Creator  I am a Cloud and DevOps Engineer ☁️, AWS Community Builder 🏗️, and Gamer 📺.
+Hi 👋, I'm Shobhit Engineer.
+I am a Cloud and DevOps Engineer ☁️, AWS Community Builder 🏗️, and Gamer 📺.
 Passionate about helping people get into Cloud and sharing my learnings in Cloud, DevOps.